 FAQ: Sourdough Discard Chicken Pot Pie

-You absolutely can!
-For the crust, just add an extra ¼ cup of flour and add ICE water in a tablespoon at a time until the dough forms.
-For the filling, use ⅓ cup of flour and ½ cup of liquid total to make the paste.
+Yes!
+For the crust, add ¼ cup more flour plus ice water a tablespoon at a time.
+For the filling, use ⅓ cup flour and ½ cup liquid total for the paste.

 Easy Sourdough Rotisserie Chicken Pot Pie